 The Poe Dameron movie is still in very early development and anything can happen at this stage.
 But if they continue to move forward with it, expect to see Oscar Isaac back in the cockpit as Poe Dameron, within a few years.

-In addition to the High Republic movies Disney is planning, various sources also have them working on Star Wars projects based around the legendary Star Wars: Knights of the Old Republic video games.
+Various sources have Disney working on Star Wars projects based around the legendary Star Wars: Knights of the Old Republic video games.
 While basing a Star Wars movie around a video game might seem crazy to anyone who hasn’t played it, Knights of the Old Republic is not just regarded as the best Star Wars game ever produced, but also one of the best Star Wars stories ever told.

 Knights of the Old Republic is filled with plenty of great material for a movie or a television show.
 So Disney may be planning both.
 FandomWire claims they are working on a Knights of the Old Republic movie and a Knights TV series.
 Presumably the two would connect to each other, as a way to get people in theaters and subscribing to Disney Plus.